TryGhost/Casper/README.md

-# Casper
+# Ectoplasm (Ghost Theme)

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Casper!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.
+Theme for [Ghost](http://github.com/tryghost/ghost/) (fork of [Casper](https://github.com/TryGhost/Casper)).
+This is the latest development version of Ectoplasm!
+If you're just looking to download the latest release, head over to the [releases](https://github.com/OnlyThePixel/ghost-theme-ectoplasm/releases) page.

 &nbsp;